Skip to main content

 This course will help students become more informed about media and introduce them to the major issues in journalism.
 Topics range from how journalism is linked to democracy, to the transformation of journalism in the digital age, and the ethical and legal issues related to news media.
 In addition, students study and research a human rights issue facing citizens of our world.
 Throughout the course, students will learn about current events and participate in discussion panels regarding issues facing our society.

-JRL 200Z Introduction to Reporting and News Writing (University at Albany)
+JRL 200Z Introduction to Reporting and News Writing (University at Albany) – Curious to learn more?
+Watch the video!

 Grades 11-12 | ½ Unit